Family Session GuideOctober 19, 2020

 Rock Garden at William Land Park is a beautiful park is located behind Fairy Tale Town.
 I prefer shooting there in the morning to avoid crowds, but you can’t beat the golden afternoon light if you don’t mind people around.
 There’s lots of lush greenery, a garden to walk through, and pond to walk around. (perfect for mini or full sessions).

-Paradise Beach or Sutter’s Landing are beautiful spots by the river with dried/golden foliage along with trees and pathways.
-Requires a few minute walk over a levee and down a few minutes to get to the best spots, but it’s worth the colors and nature vibes. (perfect for mini or full sessions)
+Sutter’s Landing is a beautiful spots by the river with dried/golden foliage along with trees and pathways.
+Requires a few minute walk over a levee and down a few minutes to get to the best spots, but it’s worth the colors and nature vibes. (perfect for mini or full sessions) Paradise beach is another good spot, but it’s currently under construction through 2023.

 Cactus Garden at Capitol Park is a small hidden gem adjacent to the rose garden.
 It has a variety of large cacti that is my favorite textured backdrop for portraits.
 You can sit along the edge of the planter, walk along the paths, and take photos with the beautiful trees at the park. (perfect for mini or full sessions)